-A Letter from our Principal, Ashlyn Field
+A Letter from Elementary School Principal, Michael Windram

-Dear Families.
+Dear Families,

 Welcome to the Haven community!
 We are excited to partner with you this year and beyond.
 At Haven, our mission is to provide scholars with an exemplary educational experience that includes academic and social/emotional curricula.
 Our scholars embody the Haven principles, both in and out of the classroom, by exhibiting strong character, leadership, perseverance, and compassion for others.
 The core Haven principles are: Honesty, Achievement, Value community, Empathy, Never give up.